CS340-19/PersonalPlaylist/Proposal.md

 3) Measures of Success

-Our main goal of this project it to make the process of creating a playlist on Spotify quickly with a simple and natural experience.
+Our main goal of this project it to make the process of creating a playlist on Spotify quick with a simple and natural experience.
 If customers can create playlists that successfully reflect the the playlist they wanted in a matter of seconds we have successfully completed our main goal of this project.

 Technology: